The Wilds of Algonquin Photography Adventures

 All participants will be required to sign a waiver.

-A 50% non-refundable payment is due at the time of booking to secure your space in the adventure, with the balance due Sunday, October 4, 2020 (60 days prior).
+A 50% non-refundable payment is due at the time of booking to secure your space in the adventure, with the balance due Friday, October 1, 2021.
 If you are booking within 60 days of the start of the adventure, fees are due in full at the time of booking.

 What can you expect during the workshop?